 This visualizes for us how mixing the seed of God's Word and truth with worldly human thought philosophy and agenda can create a confusing tree of "good and evil" that looks "good for food and pleasant to the eye" but is utterly unhealthy, damaging, and unproductive.

 This is also displayed in the mixing of species as it applies to livestock.
-If you mix a female horse with a male donkey you end up with a mule which cannot reproduce and such is the case for other mixed species of beast such as the liger (lion and tiger) and geep (goat and sheep) which are also noted for their genetic fallibility.
-This agrees with another definition of the word for evening (erev) and that of sterility Could this be God's image that to us that to mix natures might seem like interesting and profitable mutations but they are in reality deforming and unproductive.
+If you mix a female horse with a male donkey you end up with a mule which cannot reproduce and such is the case for other mixed species of a beast such as a liger (lion and tiger) and "geep" (goat and sheep) which are also noted for their genetic fallibility.
+This agrees with another definition of the word for "evening" (erev) and that of sterility Could this be God's image that to us that to mix natures might seem like interesting and profitable mutations but they are in reality deforming and unproductive.

 This mixing of natures as it concerns us has to do with flesh and Spirit should not be mixed.

 For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another

 We would therefore for do well to distinguish between the two.

 and the final reference in Leviticus concerned that of clothing in which the linen is a symbol of human works, and the wool is a symbol of God's provision, were not to be mixed.